ozen/PyOptiX/README.md

 PyOptiX lets you access Nvidia's OptiX Ray Tracing Engine from Python.

-## Installation
+## Prerequisites

-1. Download and Install CUDA
+1. CUDA

-    Make sure ```/usr/local/cuda``` points to your CUDA installation, either directly or using symbolic links.
+    Make sure ```/usr/local/cuda``` points to your CUDA installation, either directly or through symbolic links.

-2. Download and Install OptiX
+2. OptiX

-    Make sure ```/usr/local/optix``` points to your OptiX installation, either directly or using symbolic links.
+    Make sure ```/usr/local/optix``` points to your OptiX installation, either directly or through symbolic links.

-3. Install NumPy to your system

-        sudo apt-get install python3-pip
-        sudo pip3 install numpy

-4. Install Boost.Python
+3. Boost.Python

-    You can use apt.
-The package name should be something like:
+    Boost.Python must be installed.
+For Ubuntu, the install command will look like this:

-        sudo apt-get install libboost-python1.55-dev
+        sudo apt-get install libboost-python-dev

-5. Build and Install Boost.NumPy

-    You need to download and build Boost.NumPy yourself.
-    Check https://bitbucket.org/imcom/boost.numpy where you can find README file explaining the build process.

-## Before Using PyOptiX
+## Environment Variables

 nvcc binary (CUDA compiler) must be in PATH.
 OptiX library files must be in LD_LIBRARY_PATH.